Off-Campus Work-study Program

 - Involves any partisan or nonpartisan political activity associated with a candidate or with a contending faction or group in an election for public or party office.

-- Involves any lobbying on the federal level.
+- Involves any lobbying at the federal level.

 - Involves the construction, operation, or maintenance of so much of any facility as is used or is to be used for sectarian instruction or as a place for religious worship.

-- Is outside the scope of the UTRGV Contract and program type.
+- It is outside the scope of the UTRGV Contract and program type.

 Prospective Off-campus employers are required to fill out and return the Application package to the work-study office for approval and processing.